austinbnetworking/laravel-cheat-book/database/factories-seeding.md

 ## Seeding (Manual Data)

-In our seeder file, we manually define data using the `create()` method provided to us by our Model.
+Optionally, in our seeder file, we manually define a single set of data using the `create()` method.

-File: `/database/seeders/DatabaseSeeder.php`
+Default Seeder File: `/database/seeders/DatabaseSeeder.php`

-*Note: You must import the Model before you can use it’s methods.*

 ```php
 Listing::create([